 The large bank program allows the State and FDIC to develop a more thorough knowledge of the bank than is possible through the traditional regime of periodic, discrete examinations.
-Over the three plus years Utah has been involved in this program, a supervisory approach has been developed, tested, and refined expressly to address the special financial and compliance challenges posed by bigger, more complex and to some degree globally positioned banks.
+Over the four years Utah has been involved in this program, we have developed, tested, and refined this supervisory approach expressly to address the special financial and compliance challenges posed by bigger, more complex and to some degree globally positioned banks.